 These Sous Vide Lobster Tails are incredibly tender, juicy, and full of delicious lemon butter flavor.
-With the sous vide method, cooking lobster is no longer intimidating.
-This is a no-fail recipe that produces the most succulent restaurant-quality lobster at home!
+With the sous vide method, cooking lobster is incredibly easy and there’s no searing required.
+This no-fail butter-poached lobster recipe produces the most succulent restaurant-quality seafood at home!

-This easy sous vide lobster recipe will have you cooking like a pro.
-It’s much better than boiling, steaming, or baking method, and guarantees perfect lobsters every time!
+This sous vide lobster recipe takes the guesswork out of cooking and you’ll cook like a pro.
+It’s much better than baking, steaming, or baking method, and guarantees perfect lobsters every time!
 Dip them in melted butter – OMG – it will be the best lobster you have ever tasted!

 Say hello to sous vide lobster!